jestes5111/jestes5111/README.md

 **AI/ML**:

-Having taken both an Artificial Intelligence and Machine Learning, I became very interested in the potential of the technologies.
-I would like to apply it to other interests I have, such as esports, video games, or music.
+After taking classes for both Artificial Intelligence and Machine Learning, I became very interested in the potential of the technologies, but know how harmful it can potentially be (and has been).
+I'm interested in ethical uses of the technologies.

 **Esports**: